KolorowyAleksander/mailbox/README.md

 ### MAILBOX
-A simple message broker using BSD-style sockets and TCP goodness
+A simple message broker using BSD-style sockets and TCP goodness.
+This is a classroom project.

 #### MAILBOX
 is the broker - server which accepts and forwards messages to clients